yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 - Claiming of Code (For in-game rewards)
 - FAQ page with search function
 - Privacy Policy page (When necessary)
+- Database/Local storage for login and prevention of the re-loading screen

 # Developing the Site Structure (Structure)
 The Demon Slayer - Dark War website has a navigation bar and footer on every page, so that users can access every page with ease.
 As there are a lot of local images in the pages, a loading overlay has been added to every page so as to pre-load the assets before visitors can see them.